boldbi/bold-bi-docs/docs/resource-migration/migrate-data-sources-online.md

   ![External Dialog](/static/assets/resource-migration/migrate-data-sources-online/images/external-site-dialog.png#width=55%)

-  For the Bold BI Enterprise server, you can get the site's Client Id and Client Secret values from the site details page.
+  For the Bold BI Enterprise server, you can obtain the site's Client Id and Client Secret values from the site details page.

   ![General Details](/static/assets/resource-migration/migrate-dashboards-online/images/general-details.png)

-3. After the external site is added, choose the external site in the drop-down and you can follow the same steps mentioned in the internal site for publishing the data source.
+3. After adding the external site, choose it from the drop-down menu, and follow the same steps mentioned for publishing the data source in the internal site.

-> **NOTE:** The data sources cannot be locked while publishing to external sites.
-So, the `Lock data source editing in the published site` and `Lock linked data source editing in the published site` check box options will not be shown for `External Site`.
+> **NOTE:** Data sources cannot be locked when publishing to external sites, so the options to `Lock data source editing in the published` site and `Lock linked data source editing in the published site` will not be available for External Sites.

 ## Manage published data sources